aamazie/Robinhood/README.md

 ## Options Disclaimer
 This API currently has limited options trading functionality.
 Placing options orders functionality is missing, as well as some options data functionality.

+## Prices Disclaimer
+This API currently is unofficial and may have times where prices or information may return distorted, delayed, or incorrect.

 ## Current Features
 - Placing buy orders (`Robinhood.place_market_buy_order` and `Robinhood.place_limit_buy_order`)
 - Placing sell order (`Robinhood.place_market_sell_order` and `Robinhood.place_limit_sell_order`)